eje74/BADChIMP-cpp/README.md

 1) if process A is in process B's list of neighbors, then process B will be in process A's list of neighbors.
 2) A process is not part of its own list of neighbors.
-3) A list of neighbors are sorted in ascending order.
+3) A list of neighbors is sorted in ascending order.

 The send/receive code follows the structure given below:
 ```cpp